badgooooor/grader-frontend/README.md

 This is "Grader Website" project that built for Freshmen years in CE BOOST UP 6 Camp.
 Technically our first works that is a real website that we created, so there is some bugs/vulnerabilities in this website.

+Feel free for forking and contributing our works.

 ## Current Features
 - Judge and result logs.